 - Would you like my/our help?

-As you can see, listening during the sales process as well as confirming understanding are necessary steps if you want to use this closing approach.
+As you can see, listening during the sales process and confirming that the rep understands are necessary steps if you want to use this closing approach.

 But even when you’ve run a great sales process, prospects don’t always answer with an emphatic “yes” after each of these questions.
 That’s when active listening can be very handy, once again.